Design of Antiferromagnetic Second-order Band Topology with Rotation Topological Invariants in Two Dimensions

-Breaking the time-reversal symmetry of $\mathbb{Z}_{2}$ TIs by the magnetic substrate is regarded as an efficient way to reach 2D SOTI phases~\cite{PhysRevLett.125.056402,PhysRevLett.124.166804,PhysRevB.106.195303}.
 For a system with magnetic order, the interplay between magnetism and electronic structures would enrich the periodic table of band topology~\cite{Xu2020,Elcoro2021,2022Progress}.
+For example, breaking the time-reversal ($T$) symmetry of $\mathbb{Z}_{2}$ TIs by the magnetic substrate is regarded as an efficient way to reach 2D SOTI phases~\cite{PhysRevLett.125.056402,PhysRevLett.124.166804,PhysRevB.106.195303}.
 In the field of magnetic topological materials, a major breakthrough is the recent discovery of intrinsically magnetic MnBi$_2$Te$_4$~\cite{science.aax8156,PhysRevX.9.041040,sciadv.aaw5685,PhysRevLett.122.206401,PhysRevLett.122.107202,PhysRevX.11.011003,PhysRevLett.123.096401,acs.nanolett.2c03773,acs.chemmater.8b05017}.
 The MnBi$_2$Te$_4$ compound exhibits the van der Waals (vdW) layered structure stacked in a unit of septuple layers (SLs), with intralayer ferromagnetic (FM) and interlayer antiferromagnetic (AFM) exchange couplings, resulting in distinct layer-number dependent magnetic topological phases~\cite{PhysRevLett.122.107202,PhysRevX.11.011003,PhysRevLett.123.096401,acs.nanolett.2c03773,PhysRevB.105.035423}.
-Specifically, the AFM MnBi$_2$Te$_4$ films with even-number SLs are reported to host gapped edge states and thus believed to be 2D axion insulators~\cite{2020Robust,2022Direct,2021Layer}.
-On the other hand, an axion insulator with topological magneticelectric effect was reported to be an important platform for exploring SOTI phases in three spatial dimensions \cite{PhysRevLett.123.186401,2019Symmetry}.
-Hence, we naturally raise a question: Can 2D SOTI phases and their associated corner states emerge in AFM MnBi$_2$Te$_4$ films?
-Moreover, MnBi$_2$Te$_4$ has not only established as the first AFM TI but also constituted the progenitor of magnetically topological (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ superlattices composed of a MnBi$_2$Te$_4$ SL and a Bi$_2$Te$_3$ quintuple layer (QL), such as MnBi$_4$Te$_7$ ($m=1$) and MnBi$_6$Te$_{10}$ ($m=2$)~\cite{2019Prediction,sciadv.aax9989,PhysRevB.100.155144,PhysRevX.9.041065,vanderWaals13814,npjTunable,PhysRevB.101.161113,PhysRevMaterials.4.054202}.
-Inspired by recent achievements of (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ systems, the emergence of higher-order topological phases in their thin films would offer accessible candidates for studying 2D SOTIs experimentally.
+Since antiferromagnetism acts as the vanishing net moments and $T$-symmetry breaking, band topology coexisting with the AFM order has recently draw attractive attention \cite{PhysRevB.81.245209,2016Dirac,PhysRevLett.118.106402,nanolett.9b00948,PhysRevLett.122.077203,PhysRevLett.124.066401}, which can launch a brand-new field of AFM topological spintronics \cite{2019Topoantifer}.
+It is worth noting that MnBi$_2$Te$_4$ has not only established as the first AFM TI but also constituted the progenitor of AFM topological (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ superlattices composed of a MnBi$_2$Te$_4$ SL and a Bi$_2$Te$_3$ quintuple layer (QL), such as MnBi$_4$Te$_7$ ($m=1$) and MnBi$_6$Te$_{10}$ ($m=2$)~\cite{2019Prediction,sciadv.aax9989,PhysRevB.100.155144,PhysRevX.9.041065,vanderWaals13814,npjTunable,PhysRevB.101.161113,PhysRevMaterials.4.054202}.
+While recent advancements have been very encouraging, the exploration of AFM topological phases has been mainly limited to the conventional ($1$th-order) band topology, and especially, the 2D AFM SOTIs are largely unexplored.
+Up to now, the only predicted 2D AFM SOTI is monolayer FeSe with checkerboard AFM configuration \cite{22NPJmasskink,22Fragile}, and there is no experimental demonstration yet.
+Thus, it is highly desirable to identify more experimentally accessible materials with 2D AFM SOTI features.